PTTA and Family Involvement

 The PTTA is funded by an annual fee ($50) assessed to each family as PTTA Membership.
-This fee supports events such as the Welcome Picnic and the Faculty Appreciation events.
+This fee supports events such as the Welcome Potluck and the faculty appreciation events.

 Shopping is another way you can support the PTTA.
-Do you know amazon.com, Rainbow Grocery, Mabel’s Labels and Sports Basement each have special accounts with the CDS PTTA where a portion of your purchases support the PTTA?
-Check out the CDS PTTA webpage or your Family Handbook to find out more and sign up!
+Do you know that amazon.com, Rainbow Grocery, Mabel’s Labels, and Sports Basement each have special accounts with the CDS PTTA where a portion of your purchases supports the PTTA?
+Check out our fundraising page or your Family Handbook to find out more and sign up!
 These funds help the PTTA to hold Community Events such as Wine & Cheese and Family Bingo.

 Getting Involved in PTTA

 The leadership roles below represent a number of positions that may be utilized by the PTTA to accomplish its work.
 Any member of the PTTA may hold these leadership positions.
-The 2016-2017 PTTA Leadership includes:
+The PTTA leadership includes:

-President (Lindsay Woollerson): Organizes and leads the PTTA; chairs meetings; serves on the CDS Board of Trustees; maintains communication with the Head of School and administration regarding PTTA activities and contributions; works with PTTA officers and members to identify individuals and groups to carry out activities and plans; oversees strategic direction of the PTTA.
-Works with the Director of Finance and Operations to insure that the PTTA budget and finances are well managed and that record keeping is up to date.
+Co-Presidents (Iris Escarramán and Hope Van Sciver): Organize and lead the PTTA; chair meetings; serve on the CDS Board of Trustees; maintain communication with the Head of School and administration regarding PTTA activities and contributions; work with PTTA officers and members to identify individuals and groups to carry out activities and plans; oversee strategic direction of the PTTA.
+Work with the Director of Finance and Operations to insure that the PTTA budget and finances are well managed and that record keeping is up to date.
 (Typically a two-year role).
-The PTTA president is an ex-officio, voting member of the CDS Board of Trustees.
+The PTTA co-presidents are ex-officio, voting members of the CDS Board of Trustees.

-Fundraising Coordinator/Partnerships (Nicole Dogwill): Works with the CDS Director of Finance and Operations to insure that the PTTA budget and finances are well managed and that record keeping is up to date; identifies and suggests unique revenue-sharing agreements.
+Fundraising Coordinator/Partnerships: Works with the CDS Director of Finance and Operations to ensure that the PTTA budget and finances are well managed and that record keeping is up to date; identifies and suggests unique revenue-sharing agreements.

-Classroom Liaison Coordinator (Vivien Zraick/Leah Spero): Coordinates and assists the classroom liaisons; works with PTTA officers and members to identify individuals and groups to carry out activities and plans, including the annual Welcome Picnic.
+Classroom Liaison Coordinator (Michael Ludlam): Coordinates and assists the classroom liaisons; works with PTTA officers and members to identify individuals and groups to carry out activities and plans, including the annual Welcome Potluck.

-Farm Family Coordinator (Anna Sopko): Trains new family farmers and handles scheduling and coordination of the family farmers; maintains a calendar of assignments and sends out reminders; serves as main contact for family farmers on weekends and holidays.
+Farm Family Coordinators (Cyndi Wong & Devon West): Train new family farmers and handles scheduling and coordination of the family farmers; maintain a calendar of assignments and send out reminders; serve as main contacts for family farmers on weekends and holidays.

-Parent Education Coordinator (Laura Fraser): Member of SPEAK and other relevant education policy and advocacy groups; prepares shortlist of recommended parent education opportunities for the CDS community; partners with other Bay Area schools to organize and promote parent education events.
+Parent Education Coordinator (Sita Patel): Member of SPEAK and other relevant education policy and advocacy groups; prepares shortlist of recommended parent education opportunities for the CDS community; partners with other Bay Area schools to organize and promote parent education events.